VadimBim/thesis-template-typst/thesis_typ/appendix.typ

 #figure(
   image("../figures/big_charge.png",width:55%),
-  caption: [The screening effect caused by a #text(rgb("#3333CC"))[positively] charged particle immersed into a plasma. electrons are represented as #text(red)[-]])
+  caption: [The screening effect caused by a #text(rgb("#3333CC"))[positively] charged particle immersed into a plasma.
+Electrons are represented as #text(red)[-]])

 In this case, surrounding charges can screen the action of the "big" external charge.
-Action at which this action can be felt is named Debye length.
+Distance at which this action can be felt is named Debye length.
 We can derive it's value by considering the following conditions:

 - Ions are immobile because $m_i >> m_e$
 - Perturbation caused by big charge is small: $(Delta U) / (k_B T) << 1$